11 January 2012

 Another Paramount production was Lika inför lagen/Equal before the law (Gustaf Bergman, 1931) with Karin Swanström.
 Again it was an alternate language version, this time for Manslaughter (George Abbott, 1930) starring Claudette Colbert and Fredric March.

-Sources: Wynter Tyson (Cinema Scream - offline), Hal Erickson (AllMovie), Wikipedia (Swedish) and IMDb.
+Sources: Wynter Tyson (Cinema Scream - now defunct), Hal Erickson (AllMovie - page now defunct), Wikipedia (Swedish) and IMDb.

 No comments: